 In a year or nearly two years, that has felt like fourth level of Jumanji, my masters experience has been invaluable in keeping me grounded.
 Leeds Beckett gave me something that Northamptonshire (the place I grew up in) has not, and is still unable to give me, and it did so without even having to go there.
 I have still never been to Leeds, but hopefully I get to visit for graduation next year.

 As this level of Jumanji continues, who knows what the future holds?
 Both COVID-19 and the reinterest in Black Lives Matter have shown us that society needs to be redesigned in a way that benefits the many not the few.
-The lockdowns have shown that those of us with disabilities were needlessly suffering under institutional violence from employers and education providors, and post-lockdown many employers are shifting back to those ableist ways of functioning.
-And doing my MA in one of the most interesting (yet bleak) years since 1919 is a reminder what I am capable of, I just needed some coaxing into it!
+The lockdowns have shown that those of us with disabilities were needlessly suffering under institutional violence from employers and education providers, and post-lockdown many employers are shifting back to those ableist ways of functioning.
+And doing my MA in one of the most interesting (yet bleak) years since 1919 is a reminder of what I am capable of.
+I just needed some coaxing into it!

 In America, and most certainly in the land of Dixie and cotillions, at the end of junior high school year we have a tradition of getting our senior class rings.
 By “getting,” I mean individually buying a ring from the same one or two companies in our city who cash in on this ritual annually.
 We knew that many of us had to foot the bill with our own after-school jobs, while others’ parents could virtually write a blank check!
 (Hopefully, at least, or perhaps most assuredly, somebody in the school system gets a kickback from all this cash flow.)